microsoft/FluidFramework/experimental/framework/frs-client/README.md

 NOTE: You can use one instance of the `FrsClient` to create/fetch multiple containers from the same FRS service instance.

-In the example below we will walk through both connecting to a a live FRS service instance by providing the tenantId and key that is uniquely generated for us when onboarding to the service, as well as using a tenantId of "local" for development purposes to run our application against Tinylicious.
+In the example below we will walk through both connecting to a a live FRS service instance by providing the tenant ID and key that is uniquely generated for us when onboarding to the service, as well as using a tenant ID of "local" for development purposes to run our application against Tinylicious.
 We make use of `FrsAzFunctionTokenProvider` for token generation while running against a live FRS instance and `InsecureTokenProvider` to authenticate a given user for access to the service locally.
 The `FrsAzFunctionTokenProvider` is an implemention that fulfills the `ITokenProvider` interface without exposing the tenant key secret in client-side code.

 ### Backed Locally